wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `retries_`, and whether the event is blocked by another pending event on the same address, `blocked_`, whether the event is currently being handled by the controller, `inProgress_`, and so on.

+`class MemEvent` also defines the `makeResponse()` interface.
+The argument-less version overrides the method of `class MemEventBase`, and it creates a new `class MemEvent` object that is the response to the current one on which the method is called.
+Other versions of `makeResponse()` are also available, which creates new event objects using an explicit `cmd` argument as the command of the new object, or with an unused `state` argument.

 ## The Hierarchy Interface